 Engineered living materials integrate genetic engineering and synthetic materials to program stimuli responses that enable the fabrication of devices for diverse applications.

 Electrohydrodynamics of droplets and jets in multiphase microsystems

 Electrohydrodynamics is among the most promising techniques for manipulating liquids in microsystems.

 Molecular understanding for large deformations of soft bottlebrush polymer networks

 We discover a new regime in which the extensibility of bottlebrush polymer networks is inversely proportional to the network stiffness.

-Dependence of phase behavior and surface tension on particle stiffness for active Brownian particles
+Phase behavior and surface tension of soft active Brownian particles